-Stallrisers provide a visual base to the shopfront and support and protect the glazing.
-They may incorporate ventilation grilles.
+5.10 Stallrisers provide a visual base to the shopfront and support and protect the glazing.
 Existing stallrisers should always be retained and contemporary replacement shopfronts should generally incorporate a stallriser.

-Stallrisers should be constructed of high quality timber panels, render or stone.
+5.11 Stallrisers should be constructed of high quality timber panels, render or stone.
 The appropriate depth will be determined by the overall design but should be at least 400mm high.

-Glazing to ground level in traditional shopfronts is not usually acceptable.
+5.12 Glazing to ground level in traditional shopfronts is not usually acceptable.
 An exception occurs where the original shopfront no longer exists and the proposal features a high quality modern, transparent screen, as described in 5.15 below.